onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

         // Borrow a reference from the stored collection let collectionRef = acct.storage
             .borrow<auth(ExampleNFT.Withdraw) &ExampleNFT.Collection>(from: ExampleNFT.CollectionStoragePath)
-            ?? panic("Could not borrow a reference to the owner's collection")
+            ?? panic("Could not borrow a collection reference to 0x06's ExampleNFT.Collection"
+                     .concat(" from the path ")
+                     .concat(ExampleNFT.CollectionPublicPath.toString())
+                     .concat(".
+Make sure account 0x06 has set up its account ") .concat("with an ExampleNFT Collection."))

         // Call the withdraw function on the sender's Collection
         // to move the NFT out of the collection